Marijana Matthäus: Other work and ventures

 Matthäus became the face of the Samsung football-themed TV campaign in 2006.
 On April 27, 2010, Matthäus released her first novel Amouage.

 Personal life

 Marijana Matthäus married businessman Miodrag Kostić, in 1990; they had three children.
+They are grandparents of 2 grandchildren.
 Her second husband was German football coach and former player Lothar Matthäus.
 She divides her time between London, Budapest and Belgrade.
 She is fluent in 5 languages - Serbian, English, Italian, Hungarian and German.

 Matthäus is known for her philanthropic endeavors and regularly gives to charities and causes.
 She regularly asks local celebrities to donate to charities that help women in need.